ezzatron/dotfiles/README.md

 ## What is this repo?

-This repo contains my personal ["dotfiles"], or the set configuration files I use to configure my terminal, shell, and prompt, as well as macOS, and other software.
+This repo contains my personal ["dotfiles"].
+In other words, the configuration files for my terminal, shell, prompt, macOS, and other software.
 I also use this repo to set up new machines in a semi-automated fashion.

 Features include:

+- Semi-automated [installation]
-- macOS customizations
+- [macOS] customizations
 - [Homebrew] for apps and packages
 - [Prezto] for `zsh` customization
 - [Powerlevel10k] for prompt customization